 Like with most stompbox effects, you’ll find a lot of variety when you’re shopping for guitar compression pedals.
 Many of them are designed for transparency, with the goal of evening out the guitar’s sound without losing its natural, unique qualities.
 Other players like a more pronounced or squeezed compression effect.

 You’ll find options on the list below to satisfy any tastes, and one of them is sure to deliver the flavor of compression you’ve been looking for.

 How we decided

-When we were picking the best guitar compressors, the first people we talked to were the ones whose opinion matters most:
+Before we even started testing all the different guitar compressors, the first people we talked to were the ones whose opinion matters most: